 Coffee’s popularity spans the entire planet.
 There are coffee lovers and evidence of the high demand for this favorite beverage no matter where you go.
-And if you ask in different places the coffee brand that people are most familiar with, the answer would probably be Nescafé.
+And if you ask in different places what coffee brand people are most familiar with, the answer would probably be Nescafé.

 Nescafé - Instant Coffee Pioneer and Leader

 Nescafé has been around for a long time.
-You can trace its story back to the Wall Street Crash of 1929, which challenged the Swiss company, Nestlé, to find a way to preserve surplus coffee beans.
-At that time, Brazil had produced an abundance for export, not expecting the Great Depression that had been about to transpire.
+You can trace its story back to the 1929 Wall Street Crash, which challenged the Swiss company Nestlé to find a way to preserve surplus coffee beans.
+At that time, Brazil had produced an abundance for export, not expecting the Great Depression that was about to transpire.
 Tasked with this tremendous job, Nestlé’s coffee specialist Max Morgenthaler finally had a breakthrough in 1937; the resulting product was Nescafé.